 2. Identify the features of user search behavior

 Study your users and find out their problems and needs.
 Build a customer journey map.
 How and where do your users look for a solution to their problem?
-Identify their search patterns.
+Identify their search patterns and Seeking system.

 3. Identify obstacles on a customer journey

 Find the difficulties your potential customers face in searching for a solution to their problem.
 Analyze all potential scenarios.
 Uncover all possible pain points and determine the weight of each of them.
 It is important to understand the degree of influence of each obstacle of the client's behaviour.
 What can force them to abandon your or a similar service, and what will cause only slight discontent?

 4. Identify opportunities to remove barriers and meet user needs

 Your product should, in every way, help the client in their search for a solution to the problem, and not interfere with it.
 Therefore, determine how your financial product can help eliminate the identified obstacles and turn pain points into “wow” points.
 Identify the most important user needs within the investigated problem, and design the way they are ultimately satisfied with your service according to your business model─in a fast and incredibly simple way.